middlebury/styleguide/_editorial/a.md

 **Annual Giving**; Office of Annual Giving

-**apostrophe** (used to indicate possessive or to show that something as in part of a year as in "the '60s"; or used for a contraction as in "they're" for "they are.")
+**apostrophe** (used to indicate possessive; to show that something is missing as in part of a year: "the '60s"; or used for a contraction as in "they're" for "they are.")
 Be especially careful when using the apostrophe with "it."
-When used the apostrophe shows that a letter is missing:
+Use of the apostrophe indicates a letter is missing:

 `It's raining out.` (It is raining out—the "i" is missing.)